BenjaminWills/programming-notes/Databricks/databricks_revision.md

   - The control plane includes backend services that `Databricks` manages
 - **Data Plane**: Stored in Customer cloud account
   - This is where your cloud data resides

+## Clusters

+- `Standard mode` clusters are used for single users only
+- `High concurrency` clusters are used for multiple users, they are a cloud usage